 Requirements for running self-test(s) are defined in FPT_TST_EXT.1

-Optional use of certificates to support self-test(s) is defined in FPT_TST_EXT.2 (with support for the use of certificates in FIA_X509_EXT.1, FIA_X509_EXT.2, and FIA_X509_EXT.3),

 Assumptions

-This section describes the assumptions made in identification of the threats and security requirements for network devices.
-The network device is not expected to provide assurance in any of these areas, and as a result, requirements are not included to mitigate the threats associated.
+This section describes the assumptions made in identification of the threats and security requirements for Network Devices.
+The Network Device is not expected to provide assurance in any of these areas, and as a result, requirements are not included to mitigate the threats associated.

 A.PHYSICAL_PROTECTION

-The network device is assumed to be physically protected in its operational environment and not subject to physical attacks that compromise the security and/or interfere with the device’s physical interconnections and correct operation.
+The Network Device is assumed to be physically protected in its operational environment and not subject to physical attacks that compromise the security or interfere with the device’s physical interconnections and correct operation.
 This protection is assumed to be sufficient to protect the device and the data it contains.
-As a result, the cPP will not include any requirements on physical tamper protection or other physical attack mitigations.
-The cPP will not expect the product to defend against physical access to the device that allows unauthorized entities to extract data, bypass other controls, or otherwise manipulate the device.
+As a result, the cPP does not include any requirements on physical tamper protection or other physical attack mitigations.
+The cPP does not expect the product to defend against physical access to the device that allows unauthorized entities to extract data, bypass other controls, or otherwise manipulate the device.
+For vNDs, this assumption applies to the physical platform on which the VM runs.

 [OE.PHYSICAL]